TL;DR? Got no time? No problem. The key takeaways from this article are:

 Recalling the definition of high-impact and positive-effect leverage from above, it is quite easy to see from this perspective that one digital innovation platform is much more than "just another tool".
 The establishment of such a platform is not only itself an activity with a preferable leverage, but also a framework for improved management and transparency of all related activities.

-Read on (blog) here or listen (podcast) there on how innovation leaders across the globe are already successfully implementing these concepts today.
+Read on our resources-site or listen our Innovation Rockstars Podcast on how innovation leaders across the globe are already successfully implementing these concepts today.